Go paper-free

 When looking at your mortgage request, lenders will mostly focus on three factors.

-It is still important to think about what you can afford, both now and in the future.
+It’s still important to think about what you can afford, both now and in the future.
 Remember, there are many costs attached to applying for a mortgage.
-This includes legal and conveyancing fees and Home Insurance.
+This includes legal and conveyancing fees and insurance.